eventao/calf-cli/README.md

     -V, --version  output the version number
 ```

-# Commands
+# 命令 (Commands)
 ### add | a
-This command would help you to add a new template to the `templates.json`, which will be used by Scion to generate projects.
+This command would help you to add a new template to the `templates.json`, which will be used by Calf to generate projects.
 ```
 $ calf add
 ```